localz/consul-backup-restore/README.md

 Options
 * prefix : Consul prefix used to back up keys from consul.
 If left blank will back up all k/v
 * s3_bucket_name: s3_bucket_name you wish to connect to.
 Must be used if the local flag is not
-* local: use true or 'true' to back up to your local directory
+* local: use true or 'true' to back up to your local directory. *local will take precedence s3*

 ### Restore - cbr.restore([options], callback)
 ``` javascript